Ada-Developers-Academy/core-unit-3/learning-another-language/destructuring.md

 ## Introduction

-In JavaScript we will work with Objects regularly and at times we will want to work directly with specific key-value pairs within a larger object.
+In JavaScript we will work with objects regularly.
+At times we will want to work _directly_ with specific key-value pairs within a larger object.

-We can for example do:
+Let's look at the example below:

 ```javascript
 const isUserAuthorized = function(user) {